Ragi cookies step-by-step recipe with video and photos.

 5. Rub the mixture with your fingers to incorporate the butter-jaggery

-6. Add 1 tbsp milk at a time and bring together as a dough
+6. Add 1 tablespoon milk at a time and bring together as a dough

 7. Wrap in a cling wrap and let it chill in the refrigerator for 20-30 minutes